 Generic Name: bitolterol

-Note: This page contains side effects data for the generic drug bitolterol.
-It is possible that some of the dosage forms included below may not apply to the brand name Tornalate.
+Note: This document contains side effect information about bitolterol.
+Some of the dosage forms listed on this page may not apply to the brand name Tornalate.

 Applies to bitolterol: inhalation aerosol, inhalation solution